-Driving any vehicle incurs some risk of a collision or crash.
+Driving any vehicle poses the risk of experiencing a motor vehicle accident.
 Driving in close proximity to commercial vehicles, such as eighteen-wheelers and semi-trucks, however, can increase that risk.
 The rate of serious collisions with commercial trucks has been on the rise in recent years.
 Most people on the road know that commercial vehicles demand a wide berth for safety reasons.
-Commercial trucks make wide turns, have massive blind spots and take longer to come to a stop.
+Commercial trucks make wide turns, have massive blind spots, and take longer to come to a stop.

 What is an underride crash?

 As the name implies, an underride crash happens when a smaller vehicle ends up underneath a larger commercial vehicle.
 There are three main kinds of underride collisions.
 A frontal underride happens when a commercial vehicle hits the rear end of a passenger vehicle, going up and over the top.
 A rear underride collision happens when a passenger vehicle hits the back of a commercial truck and ends up under the rear axle of the trailer.

 A side underride collision happens when a passenger vehicle slips under the center of a trailer.
 The results can include the removal of the top of the vehicle or crushing under either set of tires.
 Many underride collisions are fatal.
 They result in catastrophic injuries and often the complete destruction of the smaller vehicle involved.